-The publisher sells inventory without directly communicating with the buyer in a programmatic selling.
-This may have an impression like automation, but it requires a lot of effort behind-the-curtain to connect the buyers with the sellers.
+Publishers sell inventory without directly communicating with the buyer in a programmatic selling.
+It may have an impression like automation, but it requires a lot of effort behind the curtain to connect the buyers with the sellers.

-Header bidding is the techniques which have taken its inception out of this.
-Due to the inundation of the advertisers for the same time inventory, it’s bound to create a great competition among the advertisers and it leads to a great surge in the costing for a given ad impression.
+Header bidding is the technique that has taken its inception out of this.
+Due to the inundation of the advertisers for the same time inventory, it’s bound to create competition among the advertisers and it leads to a greater surge in the CPM for an ad impression.

-Also, by this way, every buyer gets an equivalent opportunity to bid on the similar inventory, right on time leading to larger competition between publishers and the bidders for more ad revenue.
+Also, in this way, every buyer gets an equivalent opportunity to bid on the same inventory, right on time.
+No inadvertent prioritization of Google’s ad exchange.

 In short, Header bidding enables a more competitive, more dynamic programmatic ad stack.
 It’s known that by header bidding, publishers are boosting CPMs by as much as 60%.
 But, why your CPMs are still struggling to climb up?